IUDataStructuresCourse/course-web-page-fall-2023/lectures/Oct-16.md

     ( k )   ( k-1 )   ( k   )

 Def.
-A **binomial tree** Bn is a tree whose root has n children, where the first child is B{n-1}, the second is B{n-2}, ..., on down to the last child, which is B0.
+A **binomial tree** Bₙ is a tree whose root has n children, where the first child is Bₙ₋₁, the second is Bₙ₋₂, ..., on down to the last child, which is B₀.

-     B0   B1   B2   B3
+     Bₒ   B₁   B₂    B₃
      o    o    o     o---\
           |    |\    | \  \
-          B0   B1 B0 B2 B1 B0
+          Bₒ   B₁ Bₒ  B₂ B₁ B₀

 Consider the number of nodes at each depth within a binomial tree.